Connecticut DMV Cracks Down on Unsafe Commercial Trucks

 Unsafe commercial vehicles put everyone on the road at risk.
 Due to their sheer size, a collision with an 18-wheeler or other large truck can cause significantly worse injuries than a comparable collision between two passenger vehicles.
+Semi-truck or Commercial vehicle accidents cause significant damage, so they are mainly under scrutiny.

-Truck driver negligence – like speeding, drowsiness or distraction – plays a big role in commercial vehicle accidents.
+Truck driver negligence – like speeding, drowsiness, or distraction – plays a big role in commercial vehicle accidents.
 However, in many cases, truck crashes can be tied to violations of state and federal safety regulations.

 Luckily, both the Federal Motor Carrier Safety Administration and the Connecticut Department of Motor Vehicles are committed to cracking down on commercial carriers that violate safety rules.
 In early June, they joined forces as part of an international safety campaign called “Roadcheck 2012.”